 A sprint to the International Space Station (ISS) may not suit everyone.
 On Aug.
 1, Russia’s Progress 48 resupply mission lifted off from the Baikonur Cosmodrome in Kazakhstan at 3:35 p.m.
 EDT on an ISS first: a four-orbit, 6-hr. trajectory that was to end with an automated docking of the unpiloted capsule at 9:24 p.m.
 EDT.
 The Progress delivery of nearly 3 tons of fuel and other supplies was to serve as a test flight, creating the option for similarly brief transits of Russia’s ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Shorter Trip To The ISS Will Bring Challenges For Soyuz Crews".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Shorter Trip To The ISS Will Bring Challenges For Soyuz Crews".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.